CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 <div class="uk-alert">What happens when I click the <em>Install Geo Database</em> button?</div>

-First the system will retrieve the latest version of the database from the **Maximind** website and upload it to your website's **tmp** directory.
-Next it will attempt to extract and move it to the CoalaWeb Traffic component location to be used by the system.
-Lastly the downloaded file will be deleted from the tmp directory.
+1. The system will retrieve the latest version of the database from the **Maximind** website and upload it to your website's **tmp** directory.
+2. Next the system  will attempt to extract and move it to the CoalaWeb Traffic component location to be used by the system.
+3. Lastly the downloaded file will be deleted from the tmp directory.

 Now that we know what happens lets try to install the **Geo Database** by clicking the **Install Geo Database** button. *\[Figure-5c\]*.